En las Noticias

 Aprobado por el Gobernador Abbott, el plan estratégico para el sistema de fuerza laboral de Texas fue desarrollado por el Consejo de Inversión de Fuerza Laboral de Texas y sus socios del sistema durante un período de 12 meses desde septiembre de 2014 hasta septiembre de 2015.
 El Código de Gobierno de Texas, Sección 2308.104, impone al Consejo el desarrollo de un plan estratégico único para el sistema de fuerza laboral del estado.
 El objetivo del plan es guiar a los socios del sistema en la implementación de programas, servicios e iniciativas de fuerza laboral diseñados para lograr las estrategias, los objetivos del sistema y las metas que se describen en el plan.
 In mid-2019, at the four-year mark, the Council once again engaged its system partners to update the plan.
 Resumen del Plan Estratégico Infografía

-This report is the fourth annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
-The focal point is a balanced scorecard that presents outcome and 16-year trend data for system performance.
-Through the delivery of multiple workforce education and training programs, state and local system partners served more than 4.5 million individuals in the last reporting year.
+This report is the fifth annual evaluation report for The Texas Workforce System Strategic Plan FY 2016–FY 2023.
+The focal point is a balanced scorecard that presents outcome and trend data for system performance.
+Through the delivery of multiple workforce education and training programs, state and local system partners served nearly 4.5 million individuals in the last reporting year.
 Of those participating in workforce system programs and services, more than 600,000 individuals completed a degree, certificate, or other measure of educational achievement.
-More than 1.3 million Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
-(December 2019) Summary of Evaluation 2019
+More than 1.2 million Texans who participated in a workforce program found a job, stayed in a job, and/or enrolled in further education or training.
+(December 2020) Summary of Evaluation 2020

 Acciones Recientes del Consejo